Qmundo/AP-Lit-25-Game/README.md

 # AP-Lit-2025
 What's the point of this AP Lit Class (in my opinion)???👀 made with love in Windsurf📖💖
+Run the_game.exe to start.
 Controls: WASD/Arrow Keys to move.
 Press R to restart.
 Goal: Reach enlightenment🤩